emiago/sipgox/README.md

 # sipgox

-is experimental/extra area to add more functionality on top [sipgo lib](https://github.com/emiago/sipgo)
+is experimental/extra area to add more functionality on top [sipgo lib](https://github.com/emiago/sipgo), more specifically fill gap for building user agents with media.

 If use it in your projects consider that this repo will not have stable code until it is considered merging to `sipgo stack`

 If you find useful, support/sponsor [sipgo lib](https://github.com/emiago/sipgo), open issue etc...

-Here you can find [docs](https://pkg.go.dev/github.com/emiago/sipgox)
+Here you can find [GO Documentation](https://pkg.go.dev/github.com/emiago/sipgox)

 Tools using this lib:
 - [gophone](https://github.com/emiago/gophone)